 The milling operation is an inherently intermittent process.
-This causes the temperatures generated at the cutting edge to constantly fluctuate between various levels of hot (~1000°C) and cold.
+This causes the temperatures generated at the cutting edge to constantly fluctuate between various levels of heat (~1,000°C) and cold.

 The effect of cutting fluid

-The temperature variations are exacerbated when the cutting edge goes into and out of the cut.
-The cutting edge is thus subjected to thermal shocks and cyclic stresses that can result in cracking and, in the worst case, can lead to a premature end of the tools effective life.
+Temperature variations are exacerbated when the cutting edge goes in and out of the cut.
+The cutting edge is thus subjected to thermal shocks and cyclic stresses that can result in cracking and can lead, in the worst case, to the premature end of a tool's effective life.

-The hotter the cutting zone is, the more unsuitable the use of cutting fluid becomes.
+The hotter the cutting zone, the more unsuitable the use of cutting fluid becomes.